sellenth/QuoridorOnline/README.md

 - [ ] serverless function validates move
 - [ ] flesh out email signup so it isn't hardcoded
 - [ ] alert user if signup procces goes wrong (email not confirmed, row not created)
+- [ ] update DB policies for table more secure access

 ## talking points